 Legacy mode is for customers having custom interfaces based on legacy or deprecated code from AEM that has been moved out in the compatibility package.

-The AEM 6.4 Compatability Pack for 6.5 can be installed as a package using the Package Manager.
-You can download the AEM 6.4 Compatability Pack for 6.5 from the Software Distribution site.
+The AEM 6.4 Compatibility Pack for 6.5 can be installed as a package using the Package Manager.
+You can download the AEM 6.4 Compatibility Pack for 6.5 from the Software Distribution site.

 Once the Compatibility Package is installed, the routing can be enabled or disabled using a switch in the OSGI configuration as shown below:

-Once the Compatibility Package is installed and set up, the features will be used based on the compatibility mode that has been chosen.
+After the Compatibility Package is installed and set up, the features are used based on the compatibility mode that has been chosen.